 Word of Reyes’ surprise decision came in a Wednesday afternoon press release saying Utah had joined a “coalition of attorneys general” from 17 states supporting the Texas petition “to review the constitutionality of the election process.”

-The states joining in the Texas suit include Alabama, Arkansas, Florida, Idaho, Kansas, Louisiana, Mississippi.
-Missouri, Montana, Nebraska, North Dakota, Minnesota, Oklahoma, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Utah, and West Virginia.
+The states joining in the Texas suit include Alabama, Arizona, Arkansas, Florida, Indiana, Kansas, Louisiana, Mississippi, Missouri, Montana, Nebraska, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Utah, and West Virginia.

-Each of those states were carried by Trump.
+Each of those states was carried by Trump.